Breaking the Wall

 Being bilingual has taught me so much about communication, as well as maintaining healthy relationships.
 It is vital for building connections with real people, as nonverbal communication, even with someone as close as Grandpa, is tough.
 Only knowing one language can sometimes be restricting, trapping you in a bubble, away from another person’s culture, feelings, and thoughts, just like how I was with Grandpa.
 Learning Hindi, I was able to open a certain mindset, making me feel more connected, but most importantly, self-aware.
 During the time of learning Hindi and finding ways to communicate with Grandpa, I was able to find a part of my own self-image.
 My Hindi, even if it is broken, is the only key to a huge part of my identity — and towards my grandpa.

-Samantha Singh is a seventh grader who attends Wayzata Central Middle School in Plymouth, Minnesota.
+Samantha Singh is an eighth grader who attends Wayzata Central Middle School in Plymouth, Minnesota.
 She loves to write, read, and design and create STEM-related products to better her community.